[willamette-fcst] Forecast - Thursday, September 11th, 2008

 Weather Outlook and Field Burning Advisory for Willamette Valley Growers and Fire Districts.

-...State Fire Marshal conditions will likely be reached this afternoon
+...State Fire Marshal conditions are likely this afternoon, due to low

 Agricultural burning is not recommended.

 Preparatory burning is not allowed.

 An upper-level ridge of high pressure, centered offshore for the past several

 days, is moving over Oregon today.
 The late-morning ODA surface analysis showed

 a broad surface thermal trough along the Oregon Coast.
 North-northeasterly

 gradients were producing sunny skies and offshore winds across most of Western

 Oregon.
 The lone exception was along the south coast, where onshore flow was